 Legendary Deep Purple have released their twentieth record and recently embarked on their “last” world tour.
 Roger Glover is strictly against specifying, when the end is going to come, but he feels, it’s not far.
 However, no matter what topic we were discussing, it was a conversation with calm gentleman, whose voice reminded me few times of Michael Caine.
-You could have read dozens of interviews Roger gave, but the main benefit of a talk with such a legend, is a fact, he will always tell you something you didn’t read anywhere else.
+You could have read dozens of interviews Roger gave, but the main benefit of a talk with such a legend is that he will always tell you something you didn’t read anywhere else.
 You just have to let the discussion go and add topics, which you have in common.

 As you see, you can interpret it whichever way you like.
 The thing I like about the image is the fact, I fell in love with it, the first moment they showed it to me.
 I remember saying: “Oh, that’s absolutely great!”
 I didn’t know why, but when I looked at it, I knew it looks great.
-Next to that, the more you look at it, more stories it can tell.
+Next to that, the more you look at it, the more stories it can tell.
 We are not saying anything.
 It’s up to you to tell them.
 (Laugh)

-I would like to relate it to a work of Norwegian artist Ihsahn, which was explaining to me, for his latest album Arktis., an importance of motivational travels through arctic destinations.
+I would like to relate it to a work of Norwegian artist Ihsahn, who was explaining to me, for his latest album Arktis., an importance of motivational travels through arctic destinations.
 Do you agree these sort of travels are mentally helpful?

 Absolutely.
 But I feel I can relax and be calm even in the most stressful situations.
 I don’t know how, but we all have inner conversations with ourselves.
 Mine are all necessarily private but I guess I reached a level, where nothing bothers me that much.
 One of the things I like to do on tour is, If I am in the city and I have couple of hours to spare, I walk around the backstreets.
 I don’t want to see the main sights and attractions.
 I want to get lost in the real world a bit.
 It’s almost like I am an invisible man.
 As you are walking by houses, you realize people’s dreams and families are all invested in one house, you are passing.
 It’s fascinating to realize how much is going on around you without your knowledge.